Tortas Frontera Gate Locations at O’Hare

 Then we went and waited for our luggage.
 This took FOREVER.
 The timestamps on my photos say we were there until around 6:15 pm, by which point I had already adopted a 16-year-old German exchange student named Timo who had no place to sleep for the next two nights.
 I took him home with me.
 Seriously.
 He played a lot of Call of Duty and we watched The Town, Let Me In, and The Social Network.

 I never did make it to Tel Aviv.
 All the flights were canceled on Wednesday and if I had gone to Tel Aviv on Thursday, I would have only gotten there on Friday which would have been pointless.
 (In Israel and the rest of the Middle East, the weekend = Friday/Saturday.)
-So I rebooked directly to here on Thursday and finally made it around 6:40 a.m. local time Saturday morning.
+So I rebooked to Dubai on Thursday (with a stop in Munich where I slept in a nap pod) and finally made it around 6:40 a.m. local time Saturday morning.
 (8:40 pm Friday night, Chicago time.)
 I give you Burj Khalifa, the tallest building in the world.
 The End.